 salt and pepper

-Place a pizza stone in your oven and heat it up to 500 degrees.
+Place a pizza stone in your oven.
 You will want to make sure that pizza stone has been heating for at least a half an hour before you cook your pizza.

 If using turkey sausage: Heat 2 tablespoons of olive oil in a small frying pan.
 Add your turkey sausage, removed from the casings.
 As it cooks, break it up into small chunks with a wooden spoon.
 Add the 1/2 cup of chicken or turkey stock and let the sausage simmer until cooked, about 10 minutes.
 Set aside.